Catholic faith education ventures into the video game world with Wanderlight:™ A Pilgrim's Adventure

 Avid video gamers ages 5-12 can venture through seven levels of play, which can be purchased for at-home individual play or utilized throughout grade levels in a classroom setting.

-"Videos provide only passive learning; textbook books can be engaging, but only when illuminated through meaningful conversation with learned catechists.
+"Videos provide only passive learning; textbooks can be engaging, but only when illuminated through meaningful conversation with learned catechists.
 Wanderlight is different.
 Wanderlight is meaning yet self-guided—and best of all, FUN," Cicciarelli said.

 Wanderlight can be played on desktops, laptops, and tablets with an Internet connection.
 Download the game on Google Play or the App Store, or call Loyola Press Customer Service.